Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 More water in the dough gives a better oven spring.

-You can inject some steam into the kitchen oven by adding a couple of ice cubes to the bottom of the oven or spraying water on the walls of the oven right after you set the pizza in the oven.
+You can inject some steam into the kitchen oven by adding a couple of ice cubes to the bottom of the oven or spraying water on the oven walls right after you set the pizza in the oven.

 How Do You Rehydrate Pizza Dough?